Inmate Tracking for Jail and Prison Systems

 In a simple scenario, let’s assume the following:

-1. You’re moving two or more inmates from a housing unit to medical
+You’re moving two or more inmates from a housing unit to medical

-2. You work in a pre-trial facility using indirect supervision
+You work in a pre-trial facility using indirect supervision

-3. Your inmates wear RFID cards
+Your inmates wear RFID cards

-4. An escorting officer will bring these inmates to medical
+An escorting officer will bring these inmates to medical

 Step 1: Every inmate’s RFID card should be properly presented on their uniform.

 This means the inmate’s ID card is clipped to the front of their uniform, face out, so their identifying information is visible at all times.
-This should be standard operating procedure before anyone leaves the housing unit
+This should be standard operating procedure before anyone leaves the housing unit.
+It’s not in their pocket, and they’re not carrying it.
+It’s properly clipped to the front of their uniform.

 Step 2: Electronically log which inmates are going to medical using specific phrases such as, “Accepted Medical” or “En Route to Medical” in your log entry.

-Allegations that medical was not offered is one of the most common complaints by inmates.
-Notating where the inmate is going specifies for all staff the inmate’s intended destination or endpoint, especially if they’re found somewhere else altogether.
-Logging their specific movement is also helpful for documentation and historical reporting in the event there’s an accusation that medical was not offered to the inmate.
+Notating where the inmate is going specifies the inmate’s intended destination or endpoint for all staff, especially if they’re found elsewhere together.
+Logging their specific movement is also helpful for documentation and historical reporting if there’s an accusation that medical was not offered to the inmate.
+Scan every inmate’s RFID card, visually confirming that their electronic identity matches the printed information on their RFID card and their actual physical appearance.
+(Do this at all times.)

 Step 3: When the inmates arrive to medical, either the escorting officer or the employee receiving the inmates (med staff or corrections) can log the inmates’ arrival to medical.
 This can be done using a mobile device or fixed RFID reader, such as your SPARTAN or ForceField RFID reader.